Shyamanand Jalan: Early career and Anamika years

 His production displayed his respect for the script as he didn't alter a word, and over the year he started a collaborative approach towards his productions with the playwright, a new trend in Indian theatre.
 He often invited playwrights to the rehearsals, Mohan Rakesh who had been sceptical to excessive directorial influence on the integrity of the drama-in-performance, spent three weeks with the group, in Kolkata ahead of the 1966 production of Lehron Ke Rajhans, and even rewrote the third act several times, completed two days before the opening night of the production, and revised it yet again before its publication in late 1966, and in time it became one of the important productive playwright-director relationship in Indian theatre.
 While working on Evam Indrajit he extensively collaborated with Sircar.

-He co-founded theatre group Anamika in 1955 with Pratibha Aggarwal, a Hindi writer and a great granddaughter of Bhartendu Harishchandra, which played a pioneering role in the revival of Hindi theatre., and remained with it till 1972, and during this period it created a large audience for Hindi theatre in Bengali speaking Kolkata.
+He co-founded theatre group Anamika in 1955 with Pratibha Agrawal, a Hindi writer and a great granddaughter of Bhartendu Harishchandra, which played a pioneering role in the revival of Hindi theatre. and remained with it till 1972, and during this period it created a large audience for Hindi theatre in Bengali speaking Kolkata.
 At the time, Usha Ganguly of Rangakarmee was only other director, to be actively involved in Hindi theatre in the city, just as Satyadev Dubey was in Bombay.